symfony-cmf/symfony-cmf/README.md

 To use the CMF in your own projects, we provide guides to install the [PHPCR-ODM bundle](https://github.com/symfony-cmf/symfony-cmf-docs/blob/master/tutorials/installing-configuring-doctrine-phpcr-odm.rst) and [Symfony CMF](https://github.com/symfony-cmf/symfony-cmf-docs/blob/master/tutorials/installing-configuring-cmf.rst) itself.

+## Documentation

+Further documentation can be found in the [documentation repo](https://github.com/symfony-cmf/symfony-cmf-docs) but is still in its early stages.
+There is a [documentation planning](https://github.com/symfony-cmf/symfony-cmf/wiki/Documentation-Planning) available describing the work to do.